mxgxw/MFRC522-python/README.md

-MFRC522-python
+MFRC522-RadioControl
 ==============
-A small class to interface with the NFC reader Module MFRC522 on the Raspberry Pi.
-This is a Python port of the example code for the NFC module MF522-AN.
+A small program to work use mpd as a MP3 / netradio controlled with 5 push buttons and an RFID-Tag.

 **Important notice:** This library has not being actively updated in almost four years.
 It might not work as intended on more recent Raspberry Pi devices.
 You might want to